ATL-WDI-Curriculum/es6-1/README.md

 <details>
 <summary>So far in class, what is the primary way to control scope in JS?</summary>

-If you wanted block level scope in ES5, you would need to use functions- either a regular function or an IIFE.
+If you wanted block level scope in ES5, you would need to use functions- either a regular function or an IIFE (immediately invoked function expression.

 </details>